uds-psl/coq-library-undecidability/README.md

 ## Problems in the Library

 The problems in the library can mostly be categorized into seed problems, advanced problems, and target problems.

 Seed problems are simple to state and thus make for good starting points of undecidability proofs, often leading to easier reductions to other problems.

 Advanced problems do not work well as seeds, but they highlight the potential of our library as a framework for mechanically checking pen&paper proofs of potentially hard undecidability results.
+Some advanced problems are proven decidable to contrast negative results.

 Target problems are very expressive and thus work well as targets for reduction, with the aim of closing loops in the reduction graph to establish the inter-reducibility of problems.